CheckmarxDev/ast-analytics-documentation/README.md

 > each entity must have a audit field to control the data export.
 > A flag (bit) with true or false to show if the line was exported or not

+A notification should be sent if a exception is raised on the line processing.

 ## REPOS

 - <a href="https://github.com/CheckmarxDev/ast-metrics-documentation/blob/master/api/promquery.md" target="_blank">`ast-metrics`</a>